Frequently Asked Questions

 - Roof cover systems have been tested to meet specific requirements and include an uplift factor of safety.
 These approved roof cover systems provide a known “performance expectation,” therefore material and installation deviations from the approved system are not acceptable.
 The NOA provides detailed information on the roof assembly including the uplift ratings.
 The uplift ratings include a factor of safety for wind uplift pressure.
 For instance a system approved for 50 psf was tested to 100 psf.

 - These approved systems are not confined to use in Miami-Dade County and can be used across the U.S.

 Stay In The Know

 Do you want to keep up with the latest resiliency research?
 Would you like timely tips and reminders to keep your home safe from Mother Nature?
 Are you interested in the science behind the FORTIFIED standard?
-Then sign up for FORTIFIED & Ready, today.
+Then, sign up for customized emails to learn more.